Battle of Bataan (1945): Struggle on 'Zig-Zag Pass'

 Nagayoshi had decided to make a stand in the rugged Zambales mountains at the northern base of the Bataan peninsula, which the Americans named 'Zig-Zag Pass'.
 Abundance in supplies and ammunition had him prepared for a long battle, but his main defensive lines were stretched thin, at 2,000 yards, which left his position vulnerable to flanking maneuvers.
 Nonetheless, Nagayoshi and his 39th Infantry Regiment intended to hold out indefinitely.
-'Zig-Zag Pass' was described as a:
+'Zig-Zag Pass' was described thus:

 few pieces of ground combined to the same degree to roughness and dense jungle.
 The main road, Route 7 twists violently through the pass, following a line of least terrain resistance that wild pigs must originally have established.
 The jungle flora in the region is so thick that one can step five yards off the highway and not be able to see the road.
 The Japanese had honey-combed every hill and knoll at the Zig-Zag with foxholes linked by tunnels or trenches; at particularly advantageous Points they had constructed strong points centered on log or dirt pillboxes.
 All the defenses were well camouflaged, for rich, jungle foliage covered most positions, indicating that many had been prepared with great care and had been constructed well.

 In effect, a small force could hold off an entire army from this position indefinitely.